aat440hz/Infinite_Oracle/README.md

 - **No Sound**: Check Docker Desktop; ensure `coqui-tts` is "Running" (click "Start" if stopped).
 - **Ollama/LM Studio Fails**: Verify they’re active and ports (11434/1234) aren’t blocked (`netstat -aon | findstr 11434`).
 - **EXE Won’t Run**: Ensure Docker and at least one AI server (Ollama or LM Studio) are up.

-## Contributing
-Fork, tweak, and submit a PR—help the Oracle grow wiser!

-## License
-MIT License—free to use, modify, and share.